whoisdsmith/AI-MTHRFCKR/README.md

 - [Dream Page](https://dream.page/) - A Platform That Uses AI To Help Individuals And Businesses Create And Optimize Landing Pages, Providing Templates And Tools For Design And Optimization.
 - [Dreampic AI](https://dreampic.ai/) - A Platform That Uses AI To Generate Images And Illustrations Based On Written Descriptions, Allowing Users To Bring Their Ideas To Life Visually.
 - [Dr. PeperMD Podcast](https://drpepermd.com/podcast-2/) - A Podcast That Explores The Latest Trends And Research In Healthcare And Medicine, Featuring Interviews With Experts In The Field.
-- [DubVerse AI](https://dubverse.ai/) - A Platform That Uses AI To Help Musicians And Producers Create And Remix Music, Providing Tools For Beatmatching, Key Detection, And More.
+- [DubVerse AI](https://dubverse.ai/) - A Platform That Uses AI To Help Musicians And Producers Create And Remix Music, Providing Tools For Beatmatching, Key Detection, And More. #music
 - [Durable AI](https://durable.ai/) - A Platform That Provides AI-powered Tools For Natural Language Processing And Understanding, Allowing Businesses To Automate Customer Service And Other Interactions.
 - [Durable](https://durable.co/) - A Platform That Provides Tools For Creating And Managing Decentralized Applications (DApps) On The Blockchain, Allowing Developers To Create Secure And Scalable Applications.
 - [Dust](https://dust.tt/whoisdsmith/apps) - A Messaging App That Uses AI To Provide Disappearing Messages And Other Privacy-focused Features, Allowing Users To Communicate Securely And Anonymously.